Personal profile

 East Asian Modern Design

-Yunah’s recent research focus is on the development of East Asian design and design history since 1945.
-As a co-steering member of two AHRC Network Scheme projects, ‘Translating and writing Modern Design Histories in East Asia’ (2012-14) and ‘Fashion and Translation: Britain, Japan China and Korea’ (2014-15), Yunah has taken her research in the areas of Korean graphic design and fashion, investigating how modernity in Korean design emerged from the interactions with Euro-America, while being characterised by inter-regional interventions within East Asia, and how Korean designers and critics engaged with global innovation and creativity during the course.
-She is interested in building connections and networks with academics and practitioners working in the area of Korean design as well as Asian design.
+Yunah’s research focus is on the development of East Asian design and design history since 1945.
+She has taken her research in the areas of Korean graphic design, interior spaces, and fashion, investigating how modernity in Korean design emerged from the interactions with Euro-America, while being characterised by inter-regional interventions within East Asia.
+Her research explores how Korean designers and critics engaged with global innovation and creativity during the course.
+She is interested in building connections and networks with academics and practitioners working in the area of Korean and Asian design and visual and material culture.

 British Modern Design and National Identity